Pubic lice (Phthirus pubis) are tiny parasitic insects that live on coarse human body hair, such as pubic hair.

 Treating pubic lice

-The treatment is applied to all the hairy areas on your body, except for the hair on your head, eyebrows and eyelashes.
+The treatment is applied to the affected area and sometimes the whole body.
 It usually needs to be repeated after three to seven days.

 If the treatment doesn't work, you may need to use another type.
 This is because pubic lice can sometimes develop resistance to certain treatments.
 Your doctor or pharmacist can advise you on suitable alternatives.